pgbercik/aplikacja_dyzury/README.md

 The app was implemented using technologies mentioned in **Used technologies** section.

 Login form was secured with Spring Security.
-Forms requiring user input were validated using [Vaadin Binder](https://vaadin.com/docs/v14/flow/binding-data/tutorial-flow-components-binder) in order to avoid invalid or incomplete data.
+Forms requiring users input were validated using [Vaadin Binder](https://vaadin.com/docs/v14/flow/binding-data/tutorial-flow-components-binder) in order to avoid invalid or incomplete data.
 All the tables were paginated using Pageable interface from Spring Data JPA.

 ## Short overview of implemented functionalities